-Our Young Scholars - Elementary The Montessori Elementary Community grows out of respect for the mind of developing child.
+Our Young Scholars - Elementary The Montessori Elementary Community grows out of respect for the mind of the developing the child.
 The 6-9 year old child now strives for intellectual independence.
 This is a time for insatiable curiosity and excitement for learning.
 The children in this age group are starting to realize that the world is an interesting place.